Top-seeded Virginia tops Oklahoma, back in Sweet 16

 Top-seeded Virginia advanced to its third Sweet 16 in six seasons Sunday night with a 63-51 win over No. 9 seed Oklahoma in the second round of the NCAA Tournament’s South Region at Columbia, S.C.

-Virginia (31-3) will now face either No. 12 seed Oregon or No. 13 seed UC Irvine in Thursday night’s regional semifinal in Louisville, Ky.
+Virginia (31-3) will face No. 12 seed Oregon in Thursday night’s regional semifinal in Louisville, Ky., after the Ducks pulled away from No. 13 seed UC Irvine on Sunday night.

 Mamadi Diakite got the start for the Cavaliers and provided a spark with a game-high 14 points and nine rebounds.